Why is learning about security deposit laws essential to a tenant or landlord?

 5. Withholding a Tenant’s Security Deposit in Texas

-In Austin, Texas, there are specific conditions where a landlord can withhold a tenant’s security deposit.
+In Austin, Texas, in order to withhold a tenant’s security deposit, the landlord must ensure certain conditions are met.
 Cases such as a tenant not providing adequate notice before moving out of the rental property.

 Be guided however that this clause must appear in the lease agreement.
 It must be underlined and printed boldly.
 This is to make it clear to the tenant that he or she will forfeit the refund of their security deposit if they suddenly leave without providing sufficient notice to the landlord.

-If a tenant has broken their lease but is able to furnish the landlord with a quality replacement, receiving the security deposit is still possible.
-Nevertheless, if there are damages then deductions are allowed to be made from the security deposit before a landlord returns it to the tenant.
+If a tenant has broken their lease but is able to furnish the landlord with a quality replacement, receiving the security deposit at the forwarding address is still possible.
+Nevertheless, if there are damages, then you are allowed to deduct from the security deposit before returning it to the tenant.

 6. Walk-Through Inspection

-Under Texas laws, landlords do not need to conduct a walk-through inspection.
+Under Texas landlord-tenant law, landlords do not need to conduct a walk-through inspection.

 7. Texas Security Deposit Returns

-30 days is the prescribed period under Texas laws to refund a tenant’s security deposit.
-The tenant is entitled to receive the entirety of the security deposit if there are no damages incurred during their stay in the property.
+30 days is the prescribed period under Texas landlord-tenant law to refund a tenant’s security deposit.
+The tenant is entitled to receive the entirety of the security deposit at the forwarding address they have supplied if there are no damages incurred during their stay in the property.
 If there are resulting damages then the security deposit refund will only be a certain percentage subject to the repair costs.
 No deductions will be made for normal wear and tear.

-The landlord is required to provide the tenant with a written list that outlines the repair charges.
+The landlord is required to provide the tenant with an itemized list of deductions for the repair charges.
 If the tenant still owes a rental payment to the landlord then a list is not necessary.
 This will only apply if the tenant agrees with the amount he or she owes the landlord.
 If a landlord does not provide this list of deductions then they risk forfeiture of the security deposit claim.

 If it’s been more than 30 days and the landlord has still not returned the security deposit, they can face charges.
 They can potentially be forced to pay $100 plus 3x the security deposit amount.
 Additionally, he or she will also shoulder the tenant’s attorney’s fees incurred from the lawsuit made against them.